MyTooliT/Protocol/Protocol.md

 Bluetooth supports a net bandwidth of about 700 kBit if each frame is 255 bytes long.
 However, Bluetooth applications supports a maximum net bandwidth of about 420 kbit/s.

-### CAN20
+### CAN 2.0

 The transmission speed should be aligned to a maximum of 40% of the total bandwidth.
-However, in any case there must not be any higher utilization then 60% of the overall bandwidth.
-In the case of fair message distribution with many nodes and many sporadic messages, the limit should be the 40% utilization.
+However, in any case there must not be any higher utilization than 60% of the overall bandwidth.
+In the case of fair message distribution with many nodes and many sporadic messages, the limit should be a utilization of 40%.
 In cases with many permanent messages the limit may be set to 60%.
 The 40% utilization for CAN2.0 with bit stuffing is calculated as follows:

 $$
 U = \frac{m·79+ \sum_{m=0}^{m} \left( 8·p_m + \lfloor{p_m·\frac{8}{5}} \rfloor \right)}{B}
 $$

+Here

-Where B is the gross bandwidth per second (e.g. 1Mbit/s), m is the overall number of send messages per second, $p_m$ the payload length in Bytes for each message and the overall Utilization U.
+- B is the gross bandwidth per second (e.g. 1Mbit/s),
+- m is the overall number of send messages per second,
+- $p_m$ the payload length in bytes for each message and
+- U is the overall utilization.

-The 60% utilization without bit stuff is calculated as follows:
+The 60% utilization without bit stuffing is calculated as follows:

 $$
 U = \frac{m·67+ \sum_{m=0}^{m} \left( 8·p_m \right)}{B}